What’s this bandwidth thing again?

-How did it all came down to this unlimited this and that?
+How did it all came down to unlimited this and that?

-The process may have been more complicated, but I’ll try to express how I have perceived it.
 At some point, hosts started to offer more and more for the same amount of money.
 This process was rather gradual for a while.
-Hosts were generally smaller (and we’ve seen how this affects their perceptions), and the industry was newer.
+Hosts were generally smaller, and the industry was newer.
 Apparently there had been, back in the 1990s, a trend of offering unlimited hosting plans, that ended up badly (the inexperience of hosts coupled with the wild times perhaps), so, by the early 2000s unlimited hosting packages were seen as a very bad thing.
 They becasme almost a synonym for bad hosting.